 Growing starter plants for your home vegetable garden is a great way to make sure your plants have a strong organic start from day one.
 Whether you live in the north where the length of your summertime is limited or in the south where summers reign most of the year, starting plants early can be both easy and a more frugal way to garden.

 But starting your plants indoors is only part of growing a successful batch of seedlings, you also need to prepare those plants for the weather in your area.

 This post will show you how to harden your seedlings for a more successful garden.
 Exactly what to do and why you need to do it.

-When I first began growing my own plants from seed, I truly thought once the plants were big enough and the weather was warm enough the plants went into the ground.
+When I first began growing my own plants from seed, I truly thought once the plants were big enough and the weather was warm enough, those plants were ready to go into the ground.

 Unfortunately, I soon found out there was more to it.

-That first year I lost quite a few plants because of a cold snap.
-Not so cold there was a frost, but much much cooler than my poor little seedlings could handle.
+That first year I lost quite a few plants because of an unexpected cold snap.
+Not so cold there was a frost, but much much cooler than my fragile seedlings could handle.

 Little did I know I could have prevented all of this by doing one simple thing.

 SLCG PRO TIP: This is important to take note of.
 It’s not just a frost you need to be wary of, but any large dip in your temperatures.
 If you are not a weather watcher now, once you start gardening…you will be.
 By making it a habit of watching the temperatures you will be able to save your garden and your plant from any significant changes.

 Another tip is to track normal weather in your garden planner.
 This will help you to know when things start to warm up in your area allowing you to plan more efficiently your planting times.